-Q 9: Why does the ASCIA Action Plan for Anaphylaxis state that CPR should only be given if there are no signs of life after giving adrenaline?
+Q 9: Why does the ASCIA Action Plan for Anaphylaxis state that CPR should only be given if the person is unresponsive and not breathing normally after giving adrenaline?

 Q 10: Can an organisation obtain an adrenaline autoinjector for general use (not prescribed for an individual) and do they require an Action Plan for Anaphylaxis?

 Adrenaline autoinjectors for general use can be purchased without a prescription at full price from pharmacies.
 More information is available in the ASCIA document “Adrenaline Autoinjectors for General Use” which is available from the Anaphylaxis Resources section on the ASCIA website.
 The ASCIA Action Plan for Anaphylaxis (general) has been developed for use as a poster or as an instruction guide to include with an adrenaline autoinjector for general use.

 Q 11: Where can we go to obtain further resources?